Fastenal Company (FAST) Shares Down Despite Recent Market Volatility

 Wells Fargo gave a rating of “Equal Weight” to FAST, setting the target price at $58 in the report published on March 08th of the previous year.

-Volatility was left at 2.36%, however, over the last 30 days, the volatility rate increased by 1.64%, as shares surge +4.31% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +3.99% upper at present.
+Volatility was left at 2.03%, however, over the last 30 days, the volatility rate increased by 1.88%, as shares sank -1.55% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +11.98% upper at present.

 Insider Trading